 Two principles are key in Lewis’s thought: the fallenness of man and the historical contingency of human affairs.
 His political thought follows from these two principles.
 Lewis advocated for something like the English classical liberal tradition of negative liberty, including a sense of Lockean social contract and constitutional government.
 The government protects property and restrains violence and we obey its commands.

 But whether this constitutional order should be monarchical or democratic is historically contingent, both have their benefits and drawbacks.
 A rather important point for Lewis is that the desirable political order is one that is possible in our particular historical circumstances and one that takes account of human frailty.
 In the present circumstances, liberal democracy is really the only regime the western peoples will tolerate.
 But it must be a democracy based upon an understanding of human fallenness and not human goodness.
 Lewis writes, “I am a democrat because I believe in the Fall of Man.
 I think most people are democrats for the opposite reason.”
 He is especially critical of Rousseau’s influence upon modern political ideas.
 Rousseau rejected the fallenness of man and believed democracy desirable because of the undeniable goodness of all human beings.
-Lewis advocates for political equality, not because equality is true and hierarchies , but because men are fallen and abuse their place in the hierarchy.
+Lewis advocates for political equality, not because equality is true and hierarchies unnatural, but because men are fallen and abuse their place in the hierarchy.

 The political order Lewis sought to avoid was the threat that he thought most likely.
 Although religious, he hated theocracy because he thought it akin to blasphemy, falsely claiming that political commands, which are only ever contingent on circumstances, are the Word of God.
 But theocracy is unlikely to gain a foothold in the modern West.
-However, “government in the name of science” has a great many advocates and, given that it coheres with the tenor of the age, it has a good chance of success.
+However, the proposal of “government in the name of science” has a great many advocates and, given that it coheres with the tenor of the age, it has a good chance of success.
 The dangers of such a planned society are legion.
 First, it empowers fallible human beings with illimitable power.
 He writes, “[E]very Government consists of mere men and is, strictly viewed, a makeshift.”
 Increase of political power in the name of science will only mean that some men have more power over other men.

 Lewis’s classical liberalism is especially relevant for what he saw as the “good life”.
 He writes, “To live his life in his own way, to call his house his castle, to enjoy the fruits of his own labour, to educate his children as his conscience directs, to save for their prosperity after his death” are the desires deeply stamped on western peoples.
 The government does best when it allows persons to pursue these goods on their own.
 This requires a place for the natural hierarchies to exist in the social plane.
 Again, for Lewis, equality is a legal fiction, not a normative social value.
 Families and churches should still instantiate natural hierarchies as they are necessary to the goods that family and religion bestow.
-“Artificial equality is necessary in the life of the State, but . . . in the Church we strip off this disguise, we recover our real inequalities, are thereby refreshed and quickened.”
+“Artificial equality is necessary in the life of the State, but . . . in the Church we strip off this disguise, we recover our real inequalities, and are thereby refreshed and quickened.”